 If we have had negative experiences we have had in our early life, like not feeling loved or cared for, or being told that we were stupid or not good enough, then we can start to believe it is the truth about us!
 It is important to challenge these negative messages and realise that it doesn’t matter what has happened in the past, you create your own future.

 The first step to challenging these messages that you were given is to understand the impact they are having on the way you think, feel and behave.
 There’s something called Cognitive Behavioural Therapy (or CBT) that does exactly this.
 There are heaps of counsellors out there who know about CBT who can teach you how it works!
-Check out our ‘Getting Help’ section here for more info on counselling.
+For more information about face-to-face counselling in your area, check out that section here.